Mendasp/NS2Plus/README.md

 - 01/04/2014 (Build 264):
 	- Made the rifle color for commanders teal instead of blue to make it easier on the eyes.
 	- Fixed bug where Egg count icon would overlap with the new Stats UI.

-- 31/03/2014 (Build 264):
-	- Name change: To better reflect what the mod does, it is now called NS2+.
-	- The stats after you die now show up in the UI instead of the console.
-End round stats still show up in console.
-	- Reduced size of NS2 Beta upgrade icons to better reflect the old size.
-	- Fixed inactive/unbuilt structures not blinking red when under attack.
-	- Fixed alien structures not blinking red when uncysted.

 Credits/Thanks to
 =================